gvwilson/thirdbit/fiction/maddy-roo/index.md

 She grabbed its arm and pulled as hard as she could.
 The bot was heavy—much heavier than a person would be.
-Its motors whined as it fought for balance on hole's edge.
+Its motors whined as it fought for balance on the hole's edge.

 *Crack!*
 The floor tile under the bot's foot snapped in half.
-Dockety fell awkwardly.
+Dockety fell awkwardly,
-Its torso hit the floor with a *clunk!*
+its torso hitting the floor with a *clunk!*
-For one terrifying moment Maddy was sure it was gone, but somehow its manipulators found purchase on the concrete.
+For one terrifying moment Maddy was sure it was gone, but somehow its manipulators kept their grip on the concrete.

 Sindy stumbled backward to get out of the way.
 Her paw hit a patch of wall directly beneath one of the darkened lighting panels.
 Something *clicked*.
-Above their heads and all along the corridor, the lights flickered and came to life.
+Lights flickered and came to life above their heads and all along the corridor, making it look small and ordinary and grubby.

 Maddy helped Dockety back to its feet.
 Its lenses rotated rapidly.